benoitnabholz/seq_stat/README.md

 - seq : a text file with the list of the sequence to analysed.
 - f : sequence format `fasta` ot `phylip`
 - coding : `coding` if protein coding sequences (only Standard Genetic Code)
-- tvts : the transition over transversion ratio used for the computation of the number of synonymous site ( see http://biopp.univ-montp2.fr/apidoc/bpp-seq/html/classbpp_1_1CodonSiteTools.html#a0fb6fb2b314dd557b52219dffac330e9 )
+- tvts : the transition over transversion ratio used for the computation of the number of synonymous site
 - pop1 : the sequence name of the population 1 must include this prefix in their names (e.g. "PopA_ind1", "PopA_ind2" etc...).
 - pop2 : the sequence name of the population 2 must include this prefix in their names (e.g. "PopB_ind1", "PopB_ind2" etc...).
 - outgroup : the sequence name of the outgroup must include this prefix in their names.